Legislative Priorities

 • STEM school to career pipeline to help create the local talent to fill high paying positions.

-Since Hawaii is an economy largely based on tourism, in the short term we need to focus on how to bring back tourism responsibly in regards to both total number of tourists and public health concerns.
+Since Hawaii is an economy largely based on tourism, we need to work on diversification of our economy.
 The first three sectors that the state should invest in to diversify are the film industry, technology, and agriculture and agricultural tourism.
 In order to diversify we need to recognize what is realistic to implement in both the short and long term.

 Film is an already existing, though underutilized industry we can leverage to help stimulate our economy as a short term solution while we are able to create long term sustainable solutions.
 The film industry can play a key role in the revitalization of our economy through creating jobs for our residents and adding much-needed dollars to help our state recover.
 Film is a large part of the current economy, and would be a strong, immediate economic driver.